 On Saturdays, in our home, we always had a big cooked meal for lunch (what we called dinner), then we had a light supper.

-And two dishes that I remember frequently having on Saturday evenings are graham cracker pudding and cold bread soup.
+Two dishes that I remember frequently having on Saturday evenings are graham cracker pudding and cold bread soup.

 My mom cooked a big pot of this cracker pudding for our supper.
 And if I remember correctly, we ate the warm pudding with banana slices.
 We all loved it and filled up on warm graham cracker pudding.